fommil/fpmortals/manuscript/frontmatter.md

 # Practicalities

-If you'd like to set up a project that uses the libraries presented in this book, you will need to use a recent version of Scala with FP-specific features enabled (e.g. in `build.sbt`):
+To set up a project that uses the libraries presented in this book, use a recent version of Scala with FP-specific features enabled (e.g. in `build.sbt`):

 {lang="text"}
 ~~~~~~~~